-- has clear outcomes;
+has clear outcomes;

   - leads to generic Pre‐Construction Safety, Environmental and Security Reports and (if the design is considered acceptable) to a DAC/SoDA, which can all be used in subsequent nuclear site licence applications and environmental permit applications.

   The comments process

   At each step, we will issue documents to the regulators and publish them on the Documents library of our website.
 To assist with wider understanding of the subject matter, we may, where relevant, publish additional information where we feel it would be appropriate and useful to do so.
 These documents will be clearly marked as being separate from the formal regulatory submissions.
 You are welcome to make a comment on the reactor design information and the formal regulatory submissions.
 We shall consider all relevant comments and seek to respond within 30 days.
 We will share all comments received, along with our responses, with the regulators.
 We have also created a common comments themes webpage with a summary of comments received and our responses.

-During Step 4, the EA will hold a public consultation to seek views on its preliminary conclusions of the detailed assessment to date.
+  During Step 4, the EA held a public consultation to seek views on its preliminary conclusions of the detailed assessment to date.
 The consultation will help inform the EA’s decision on whether to issue a statement of design acceptability.
-This consultation is running between 11 January 2021 and 4 April 2021.
-Information about the consultation and details on how to take part is on the EA website.
+This consultation ran between 11 January 2021 and 4 April 2021.
+Information about the consultation is on the EA website.

   The GDA does not address the principle of nuclear or the strategic siting assessment, and any comments made on these will be considered out of scope for the comments process.

   The GDA process is just one step in the development of a new nuclear power station.
 Our Wider context page explains the wider process in more detail.